revature-curriculum/pep-pythonSQL-project/README.md

 ## Background

 There are two halves in a full-stack application: the front end, responsible for user interaction and display, and the backend, which handles data storage and processing.
 In this project, we'll work on the backend, creating an application to manage data in a hypothetical call center.
-Our application will handle user accounts and calls, and provide analytics and data ordering functionality.
+Our application will handle data for users and calls, and it will use that data to provide analytics and data ordering functionality.

 The primary technologies you will leverage in this project are Python, SQL, and File I/O with .csv files.
 The project will be written in Python.
 Data will be loaded into an in-memory SQLite database from existing .csv files, and analytic data will be saved into new .csv files.